okonomichiyaki/supercat/010-F22-gate-wraith.md

 ✦ Can bot Build, Repair, Move, or favorable combat for control of the Twisted Passage?

-✦ Can bot Build, Repair, Move, or favorable combat for control of a Rival starport adjacent to an unbroken gate?
+✦ Can bot Build, Repair, Move, or favorable combat for control of a Rival or Free starport adjacent to an unbroken gate?

 ✦ Can bot Build a starport adjacent to an unbroken gate?